-Comment # # Last Name First Name Affiliation Method RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID if applicable Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Discussion or Consent topic (D/C) 691 Smith Chris No More Freeways Letter 8/15/2023 RTP Project List Y Proposes starting tolling in other corridors like I-84 or Highway 26 with strong transit alternatives would be more equitable and more likely to shift travel to modes that align with regional goals, than RMPP and I-205 which appear to be motivated in large part to fund further freeway expansions.
-See Metro staff recommendation for Policy Topic #2 (Pricing Policy Implementation).
+Comment # Last Name First Name Affiliation Method Date RTP Chapter or RTP received Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Discussion or Consent topic (D/C) 691 Smith Chris No More Freeways Letter 8/15/2023 RTP Project List Y Proposes starting tolling in other corridors like I-84 or Highway 26 with strong transit alternatives would be more equitable and more likely to shift travel to modes that align with regional goals, than RMPP and I-205 which appear to be motivated in large part to fund further freeway expansions.
+See recommendation for Policy Topic #2 (Pricing Policy Implementation) in Exhibit C (Part 1).
 Y D 692 Smith Chris No More Freeways Letter 8/15/2023 RTP Project List Y Requests that the pricing policy be applied rigorously to project selection.
 Notes that the inclusion of ODOT's I-205 and RMPP tolling projects fly in the face of major components of policy 3.2.5, citing language from the policy that are not included in the ODOT projects.
 RMPP and I-205 both appear to be motivated in large part to fund further freeway expansions.
-Starting tolling in other corridors like I- 84 or Highway 26 with strong transit alternatives would be more equitable and more likely to shift travel to modes that align with regional goals.
+Starting tolling in other corridors like I-84 or Highway 26 with strong transit alternatives would be more equitable and more likely to shift travel to modes that align with regional goals.
 We would also note the strong diversion concerns being expressed in relation to the I-205 tolling project and point out that a VMT fee would be a stronger program that would alleviate many diversion concerns.
-See Metro staff recommendation for Policy Topic #2 (Pricing Policy Implementation).
 Y D 693 Stewart Mary Community member Online Comment Form 8/18/2023 RTP Project List Y Expressed concern with tolling on the I-205/Abernethy Bridge and widening freeways (e.g. Rose Quarter, Interstate Bridge Replacement and I-205 widening); expressed support for tolling on I-5 and I-205.
-See Metro staff recommendation for Policy Topic #2 (Pricing Policy Implementation).
 Y D 694 Dlugonski Melba Community member Online Comment Form 8/18/2023 RTP Project List Y Expressed concern with tolling and congestion pricing, particularly the impact on low-income drivers and areas that lack travel options.
-See Metro staff recommendation for Policy Topic #2 (Pricing Policy Implementation).
+See recommendation for Policy Topic #2 (Pricing Policy Implementation) in Exhibit C (Part 1).
 Y D 695 Hart Anders Community member Online Comment Form 8/23/23 RTP Project List Y Proposes that tolling revenues should not fund freeway capacity projects.
 Proposes revenues should support transit and other alternatives to driving.
-See Metro staff recommendation for Policy Topic #2 (Pricing Policy Implementation).
-Y D 696 RTP Chapter 3, RTP Chapter 8 12304 I-5 and I-205: Regional Mobility Pricing Project (PE, RW, UR, CN, OT) N Requests that ODOT coordinate with agencies in Washington during the analysis of the Regional Mobility Pricing Project to identify potential impacts on interstate travel.
-See Metro staff recommendation for Policy Topic #2 (Pricing Policy Implementation).
+See recommendation for Policy Topic #2 (Pricing Policy Implementation) in Exhibit C (Part 1).
+Y D 696 RTP Chapter 3, RTP Chapter 8 I-5 and I-205: Regional Mobility Pricing Project (PE, RW, UR, CN, OT) N Requests that ODOT coordinate with agencies in Washington during the analysis of the Regional Mobility Pricing Project to identify potential impacts on interstate travel.
+See recommendation for Policy Topic #2 (Pricing Policy Implementation) in Exhibit C (Part 1).
 Y D